Thursday, August 28, 2025

 “This program was intentionally developed using research and data on medical student success,” said David Williams, Ph.D., MPA, assistant dean for institutional and academic success.
 “We know that transition points in medical school can be especially challenging, so creating programming that eases these moments and equips students to thrive is central to our mission.”

 A standout feature of the day was the involvement of 14 M4 student volunteers, who guided their M3 peers through discussions, skill stations, and reflection exercises.
 Their insights and encouragement helped bridge the gap between pre-clinical and clinical training.
-Sessions included Learning Science & Self-Management in Clinical Settings, Interpreting Feedback, and a lunch & learn that highlighted resources available during the third year.
+Sessions included Learning Science & Self-Management in Clinical Settings, Interpreting Feedback, and a lunch and learn that highlighted resources available during the third year.
 Students explored ways to balance time, apply proven learning strategies, and make the most of faculty and peer feedback in clinical environments.

 The afternoon centered on hands-on learning in the Whiddon COM Simulation Lab.
 Students practiced head-to-toe physical exams with standardized patients and sharpened essential clinical skills such as knot tying, suturing, and sterile technique.
 “The simulation lab experience gave students the chance to practice, make mistakes, and learn in a safe environment before stepping into real clinical settings,” said Laura Boatright, M.D., assistant dean for medical education and director of clinical skills.
 “That hands-on readiness is invaluable.”
 A Pre-Rounding by Specialty session added further preparation by offering clerkship-specific insights from both faculty and upper-level students.